Live in prod · ML-DSA-65 Patent Pending

 Revenue-share native

 Every signed call carries the partner ID.
-Share is a SQL query, not a reconciliation call.
+Figuring out the split is a SQL query, not a phone call.

 Production numbers